You are welcome to submit feedback to add, augment, or refine terminology for the SPARC glossary.

 The organization, annotation, publication and presentation of data according to a set of standards enforced by the SPARC data repository.
 The goal of curation is to ensure that data are organized in a consistent and machine-readable format and that the necessary metadata are available to interpret and reuse the data.
 Data curation includes both manual and automated processes.

-A dataset is a repository of data and metadata that can be selectively shared with users of the Blackfynn platform.
+A dataset is a repository of data and metadata that can be selectively shared with users of the Pennsieve platform.
 Datasets can be private to its creator, shared selectively with users or teams in an organization or accessible to all users of an organization.
-Datasets can be published to Blackfynn Discover, and ultimately the SPARC Portal, where data is publicly available.
+Datasets can be published to Pennsieve Discover, and ultimately the SPARC Portal, where data is publicly available.